dheer309/agent-iceberg/README.md

-# Observable AI
+# Oberon

 > **Manufacturing AI Thoughts** — A visual AI builder that adapts to how you think, not the other way around.

-Observable AI is a Next.js application that provides an interactive, visual interface for understanding and exploring AI reasoning processes.
+Oberon is a Next.js application that provides an interactive, visual interface for understanding and exploring AI reasoning processes.
 The platform transforms complex AI decision-making workflows into intuitive graph visualizations, allowing users to inspect, modify, and regenerate AI reasoning steps in real-time.

 ## 🎯 Overview